JackPlowman/development-ideas/IDEAS.md

 ### Implement all (important) sorting algorithms in Python

 - Create a repository that shows off all sorting algorithms in Python

+### Add a status page for my projects which are deployed to GitHub Pages

+Features:

+- Shows the status of my projects
+- Send a notification when a project not available

 ## Started Ideas